neo-project/docs/en-us/sc/getting-started.md

 This section contains a short tutorial that guides you in configuring the C# development environment for NEO smart contracts and gives you an idea of ​​how to create a smart contract project and how to compile it.

    > [!Note]
-   > At present, all the projects have been upgraded to the Visual Studio 2017 version, if you want to use Visual Studio 2015 to create intelligent contracts can refer to [how to use C # to write ants intelligent contract for VS2015](getting-started-2015.md)
+   > At present, all the projects have been upgraded to the Visual Studio 2017 version, if you want to use Visual Studio 2015 to create intelligent contracts can refer to [how to use C # to write NEOs intelligent contract for VS2015](getting-started-2015.md)

 ## Development Tools